 - how the NWDAF supports other network functions in 5GC to enforce such quota when a UE requests to establish a new PDU Session to the network slice and that would cause the quota to be exceeded

 - how the 5GS selectively enable this quota only for Network Slices that require it

+This solution uses the following principles:

+The O&M system knows about the maximum number of PDU Sessions that the network slice can support.

+When the O&M system instantiates a network slice constituent of several network functions, a network function of the network slice has an information available at the network function (e.g., NWDAF, SMF, PCF), whether a certain S-NSSAI is subject to a network slice quota checking on the maximum number of PDU Sessions.
+Such information can be made available, for example, as part of its local configuration or operator’s policy.